michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Leaflet.md

 	1. There are two options for using different icons.
 		1. You can upload a file to use as an icon with the iconUrl function.
 		2. You can use font awesome as a **plugin** to Leaflet to pull in all the [Font Awesome](http://fontawesome.io/get-started/) icons.
-	2. We will use the font awesome package because it has so many options
+	2. We will use the font awesome package because it has so many options for different icoms

 4. Define the marker